RePod/psdle/README.md

 Report any issues [here](//github.com/RePod/psdle/issues/3).

 #####What difference does using the APIs make?
 The **Game API** (deep search) accesses individual game information to enhance results (detecting PS1/2 games, demos, etc.).

 The **Entitlements API** accesses the user's entitlement (purchases) information to determine PS+ titles.

-All API usage is optional, usage is to enhance the list but required.
+All API usage is optional, they're used only to enhance the experience

 End-users are to be held responsible for problems that arise from using the API.
 API usage is currently early in its development so not everything may be detected properly.